vespene-io/_old_vespene/docs/source/setup.rst

 Otherwise, you'll install it as part of this setup process.
 You could also choose to use an external database, such as PostgreSQL on Amazon RDS.

-It is important to be aware that this configuration you are editing now is just for the install automation, normally Vespene configuration lives in /etc/vespene.
+The configuration you are editing now is just for the quick setup script, normally Vespene configuration lives in /etc/vespene.
 These setup scripts will be configuring some settings in /etc/vespene with your choices.

 There are some defaults that ship with the application (like :ref:`plugins`) that are completely skipped by this setup process, and you'll want to read up on those later once you have things working.
 You'll get Vespene with a minimal plugin configuration that should work for learning the tool, but that you might want to customize later.

-Please take note that Gunicorn will have trouble binding to a port < 1024 without running as root.
-This is due to a design choice in the host operating systems.
-It is recommended to run as a non-root user, so a port higher than 1024 (which can be bound by any user) is recommended for this case.

 Unless you wish to re-run these scripts, you won't be editing this setup script again.